reema0814/Threat-Protection-with-XDR/Labguide/lab3_conduct_attack.md

 ## Lab objectives
  In this lab, you will perform the following:
-- Task 1: Simulated Attacks
-- Task 2: Persistence Attack with Registry Key Add
+- Task 1: Persistence Attack with Registry Key Add
-- Task 3: Command and Control Attack with DNS
+- Task 2: Command and Control Attack with DNS
-- Task 4: Privilege Elevation Attack with User Add
+- Task 3: Privilege Elevation Attack with User Add

 ## Estimated timing: 30 minutes